myTerminal/ample-emacs/README.md

 ## Setup

-Clone the repository with
+*ample-emacs* can be used in two ways.

+### GitHub

+Getting it from GitHub is easier of the two methods.
+You just need to clone the repository on your local workspace like:

     git clone https://github.com/myTerminal/ample-emacs.git

-The only requirement for these configs to be used by your Emacs is that the directory [.emacs.d](.emacs.d) should be at the root of your home directory.
+Then the only next step would be to make sure that [.emacs.d](.emacs.d) is at the root of your home directory.

-You can either place it there manually or otherwise create a soft-link from its location to home.
-One advantage of the second method is that you can seamlessly pull updates from upstream without any manual steps.
+You can either place it there manually or otherwise create a soft-link from its location to the home directory.

     ln -s </path/to/cloned/project>/ample-emacs/.emacs.d ~/.emacs.d

+A clear advantage of the above method would be that you can pull updates from upstream with almost no effort.

-Once done, start Emacs to get running within a few seconds.
+Once done, start Emacs and get running within seconds.

-## Docker
+### Docker Hub

 *ample-emacs* is also available on Docker.
 To start it, run a command that looks like:

     docker pull myterminal/ample-emacs

 ## Features

+### Highlights

 - Minimal interface with almost everything except the window turned off
 - The dark [wombat theme](https://github.com/jasonblewis/color-theme-wombat) applied by default, with a readable font-size